charming-content/travelwithkids.github.io/index.md

 title: "home"
 ---

-# Welcome to "Traveling the World with Kids" Blog!
+# Hello and Welcome to our "Traveling the World with Kids" Travel Blog!

 <div class="image-container">
   <img src="{{ 'assets/images/beautiful-taiwan-popumon-hehuanshan-east-peak.jpg' | relative_url }}" alt="Picture">
 </div>

 Hi, We are the CharMing family, and this is our travel blog where we share my experiences from exploring the world with our kids.
-From the bustling streets of Tokyo to the serene beaches of Bali, We will take you on a journey to discover new places, cultures, and adventures.
+From the bustling streets of Taipei to the serene beaches of Bali, We will take you on a journey to discover new food places, cultures, and adventures.
+Tips and lesson learnt so that you will not repeat our mistakes :)

 ## Recent Posts
 {% for post in site.posts %}